MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 `const passwordReducer = (state = [], action) => {...`

 The switch statement in the function handles each action type.
-Notice that each case returns state.
-State is an array and when state is modified rather modifying state each case returns a new copy of the array.
+Each case returns state.
+State is an array and when state is modified rather modifying state each case returns a **new copy of the array**.

-This is a requirement for Redux!
-Any changes to state must produce new state!
-You can not modify existing state.
+This is a requirement for Redux! **Any changes to state must produce new state!** You can not modify existing state.

 ## Combining Reducers